-Over the past decade or so, Mindfulness has become a familiar buzzword for anything relating to health and wellbeing.
-But what exactly is mindfulness?
-And why should it often be treated with caution?
+Over the past decade or so, Mindfulness has become a buzzword for anything to do with health and wellbeing.
+But what exactly is it?
+And why should it sometimes be treated with caution?

 The word Mindfulness means ‘using the mind fully in all aspects of our daily lives.’
-Bringing our awareness to the present moment, in order to see things clearly, realistically and not magnify our problems to be bigger than they really are.
-When we overthink our problems, of course our anxieties and stress levels are also heightened.
-One technique for helping us achieve a mindful way of living, is the practice of Mindful Meditation.
-This helps us prepare the mind to adapt itself to this new way of living & perception.
-Preparation is the most important part of Mindfulness practice.
-Don’t forget, for years we’ve been fantastic teachers, training our minds to think a million thoughts at once, so we can’t instantly expect it to relax just because we decided on a different way of doing things.
-Preparing the mind takes time, effort.
+Bringing our awareness to the present moment to see things clearly, realistically and not magnify our problems to be bigger than they really are.
+When we overthink things, our anxieties and stress levels are heightened and 1 way of managing this is through the practice of Mindful Meditation.
+This helps us prepare the mind to adapt itself to a mindful way of living & perception.
+Preparation is the most important part of Mindfulness practice yet it’s also the most forgotten.
+Let’s not forget, for years we’ve been fantastic teachers of getting the mind to think a million thoughts at once.
+To expect it to flick back to peace and tranquility in a heartbeat seems quite ridiculous.
+This is why preparing the mind takes time & effort.

-A ‘Mindful’ way of living however, sounds beautiful if you’re sitting somewhere in the Himalayas, totally at one with nature without any obstacles – but what about in Western society where stress related illness is on the increase?
-Where many are suffering the impact of war or other past traumatic events?
+somewhere in the Himalayas, totally at one with nature without any obstacles – but what about in Western society where stress is on the increase?
+Where the impact of war is prevalent or other traumatic events?
 For us, the present moment feels more like an impending threat than a therapeutic input.
-Some would argue, these are the perfect situations for using Mindfulness practice.
-As someone fortunate enough to have spent time studying the mind & meditation practices in India, I feel qualified to say “when the present moment leaves us fearful, in a place we really don’t want to be, Mindfulness practice should be avoided.
-It can be more damaging than therapeutic.”
-There are however other suitable types of meditation practice, e.g ‘Transcendental Meditation’ which supports equilibrium by removing us from the moment rather than bringing us into it.
+Having spent time studying the mind & meditation practices in India, it’s clear to me “when the present moment leaves us fearful, Mindfulness practice should be avoided.
+You might want to explore interventions such as ‘Transcendental Meditation’ which supports equilibrium by removing us from the moment rather than bringing us into it.

 Please Like Share & Comment on this post